jivanyatra/jivanyatra/README.md

 I am a backend developer (python primarily) who also works with DevOps technologies.

 Check out my pinned repositories for some examples of the kinds of things I've done.
+The most interesting thing I worked on extracurricularly is:
+* I created an updated mechanism of sending odd keycodes for the QMK firmware targeting the Planck EZ Glow keyboard

-I am a programmer and IT specialist who has vetted, onboarded, and integrated various SaaS solutions for small and mid-size companies in the e-commerce, shipping, and inventory management spaces.
+I am a programmer and IT specialist who has vetted, onboarded, and integrated various SaaS solutions for small and mid-size companies in the AI/ML SaaS, e-commerce, shipping, and inventory management spaces.
 I have been using Python (3.5+) to solve problems in numerous operations for about five years.
 Prior to and alongside my software development projects, I was a project manager for several internal software products and I also served as a mentor for numerous beginner programmers through a bootcamp program.
-I have deep experience in ecommerce-related domains such as inventory management, shipping, physical product refurbishment, and technical support, as well as business-focused domains such as invoicing, price tracking, customer solutions, and long-term relationship management.
+My most recent experience is centered around backend technologies such as RESTful APIs, microservices, and ETL processes.
+Prior to that, I gained deep experience in writing programs and integrations for ecommerce and business-related domains such as:
+* inventory management
+* shipping
+* physical product refurbishment
+* technical support
+* invoicing
+* price tracking
+* customer solutions
+* long-term relationship management.

+Most recently, I worked for SupportLogic.io as a backend developer, focusing on the ETL/ELT processes in the data ingestion system, also working on a replacement for our data import tool.

 ---

 ### My Tools of Choice

-* Python (3.6+), though I'm not a stranger to JavaScript/ES6 and some C#/Mono
+* Python (preferably 3.8+), though I'm not a stranger to JavaScript/ES6 and shell scripting as well
 * Django, though I'm familiar with Flask
+* FastAPI
 * Pandas, Bokeh, MatPlotLib for reporting/data
 * PostgreSQL (sometimes MySQL)
 * Click, Rich, tqdm for command-line
-* Linux/Debian, though I'm familair with Windows and Mac OS
+* Linux/Debian, though I'm familiar with Windows and Mac OS
+* Docker for deployed code
 * Git for version control

 ### My Experience

-I have a 5+ years of experience in:
+I have a 6+ years of experience in:
 * programming in `Python 3+`
 * designing, documenting, and consuming `RESTful APIs`
 * creating command-line applications